-Elizabeth Carrie, our Co-Headteacher is the Designated Safeguarding Leads (DSL) for the school.
-There are 4 deputies as follows: the Headteacher, the Inclusion Manager and the TLRs from Year R and KS1.
+Elizabeth Carrie, one of the Co-Headteachers is the Designated Safeguarding Lead (DSL) for the school.
+There are 4 deputies as follows: the other Co-Headteacher, the Inclusion Manager and the TLRs from Year R and KS1.

 There are set procedures which must be followed, for example: